-- 50. The Bill will require specified public authorities to set objectives that contribute to the achievement of the well-being goals. - 51.
-When setting and subsequently achieving those objectives, specified public authorities will be required to do so in a manner that is consistent with the sustainable development principle (described in section 6.2 of this chapter).
+54. The Bill will require specified public authorities to improve the economic, social and environmental well-being of Wales by contributing to the achievement of the well-being goals.
+This must be done in a sustainable way (the sustainable development principle) as described in section 6.2 of this chapter.

-This principle is intended to influence an organisation's governance to ensure the organisation best achieves its well-being objectives, and subsequently maximises the impact of those objectives on the well-being of Wales now and in the future applying five governance approaches; long-term thinking, an integrated approach, collaboration, engagement and preventative action

-52. The Bill is intended to provide for increased transparency by requiring specified public authorities to report annually on their progress against their objectives.
+- 55. A body must set and publish well-being objectives which are designed to maximise its contribution to the achievement of the well-being goals and take all reasonable steps to meet those objectives. - 56.
+The sustainable development principle reflects the long standing recognition that sustainable development is a process.
+It is intended to influence an organisation's governance to ensure the organisation best meets its well-being objectives, and subsequently maximises the impact of those objectives on the well-being of Wales now and in the future, applying five governance approaches (as part of the sustainable development principle): long-term thinking; an integrated approach; collaboration; engagement and preventative action. - 57.
+The Bill is intended to provide for increased transparency by requiring specified public authorities to publish a statement when they set their objectives, and report annually on their progress in meeting their objectives.